vincentcushnie/TAMUCourseWebScraper/README.md

 curl - (wsl ubutnu) sudo apt update
                     sudo apt install curl

-Compile with: $ g++ main.cpp -lpugixml -lcurl -ltidy Run with: ./a.out
+Compile with: $ g++ main.cpp Functions.cpp -lpugixml -lcurl -ltidy
+Run with: ./a.out

 After execution, you should have the following files: